 Working across fashion, events, and music, freelance makeup artist Nohelia Reyes is based in London.
 Reyes has a varied client list that includes Ikea, Puma, Sotheby’s, and the National History Museum.
 Her minimal portfolio features large-sized images in a horizontal scroll, with a header menu that neatly includes all her social media links.

 Makeup artist Jen Fiamengo describes her style as “creative yet classic and always refined.”
 Her timeless looks have been seen in shoots for brands that include Calvin Klein, Levis, Gap, and Tommy Hilfiger.
 Fiamengo showcases her makeup artistry in just two carefully curated galleries, laid out in a grid format.
-Keeping her portfolio brief ensures that only her best work leaves a lasting impression.
+Jen is a great example of how keeping your makeup artist online portfolio brief can help in showcasing your best work to help leave a lasting impression.

 Cover image via Tiffany Leigh Patton, featuring Laura Hanson Sims.